Derived from the name of the mathematician Muhammed ibn-Musa Al-Khowarizmi, an algorithm is a solution to a problem that meets the following criteria.

 Examples of how algorithms are used today

 Today, algorithms are used billions of times every day for a variety of tasks.
-Below are just a very few of the different ways algorithms are used today.
+Below are a few of the different ways algorithms are used today.

 - Algorithms help control traffic lights.